intersystems-ib/workshop-embedded-python-intro/README.md

 Now you can explore different ways to execute Embedded Python in InterSystems IRIS:

 # (a).
 From the Python Shell
-Open a Terminal session in IRIS:
+Open a Terminal session in IRIS or simply open [WebTerminal](http://localhost:52773/terminal/)
 ```
 docker exec -it iris-python bash
 iris session iris